AminetAminet

 cannot create them or resolve them to their actual paths.

-3. When there is no need for clients to write to a share, use the
+3. When there is no need for clients to write to a share, use the RO (or

-READONLY option, so data can't be devastated, not even by accident.
+READONLY) option, so data can't be devastated, not even by accident.

 4. You can enable a thin layer of security by specifying ASKPASS in the